Do you know who Timothy Armoo is? He’s the CEO and co-founder behind the social media agency Fanbytes.

-If you’re an online marketing nerd already, like me, you probably do.
+If you’re an online marketing nerd like me, you probably do.

-But if you’re part of the other 99.9% of the world, who isn’t super hyper about “this internet marketing stuff”, you’ll have never heard of this man.
+However, if you’re part of the other 99.9% of the world who isn’t super excited about this “Internet marketing stuff” you’ve probably never heard of this man.

 If you’re an introvert, that’s a cause to celebrate!

-Less than 20 years ago, extroverts had way better chances of becoming rich and successful.
+Fewer than 20 years ago, extroverts had a way better chance of becoming rich and successful.

 Why?
 It involved a ton of networking.

-You had to hire employees and build a huge company or, for a career in arts, music, movies etc. get every person in your industry to know you.
+You had to hire employees and build a huge company.
+Or, for a career in arts, music, movies, etc., you had to get every person in your industry to know you.

-As a single individual, you can build a huge business inside the comfort of your home, after work, in your afternoons and on your weekends.
+As a single individual, you can build a huge business from the comfort of your home after work, during your afternoons, and on your weekends.

-I don’t think I’m being dramatic when I say that online marketing is your shot at the life of your dreams.
+I don’t think that I’m being overly dramatic when I say that online marketing is your shot at the life of your dreams.

 I want you to have as much fun at work as these guys and I do.
-So today I’ll intro you to the world of online marketing.
+That’s why, today, I’m introducing you to this world with my online marketing guide.

 Note: Even if you’re deep down the rabbit hole already, you can still learn a ton of new things from the following examples.